dalesgit/logseq/pages/Module 2 Jan 23.md

 			  logseq.order-list-type:: number
 			- Nina engaged daughter when young.
 Pick up a doll.
 What does it make you feel? logseq.order-list-type:: number
-		- Naming a moment of grace. (not in our pdf) logseq.order-list-type:: number
+		- Naming a moment / memory of grace. (not in our pdf) logseq.order-list-type:: number
 			- provides comparison, spiritual freedom, logseq.order-list-type:: number